boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 the context menu with the following options:

-* :guilabel:`Merge this branch into ...` - allows merge the changes on this branch changes into another branch in the same repository.
+* :guilabel:`Merge this branch into ...` - allows merge the changes on this branch into another branch in the same repository.
 * :guilabel:`Delete this branch` - deletes all the layers and commit information from the GeoGig Server for this branch.